PeerHerholz/Cog_Com_Neuro_ML_DL/_sources/introduction/pages/introduction_3.md

 #### Objectives📍
 - connect resources/tools we have explored
-- start demo project work based on open & reproducible science
+- start project work based on open & reproducible science
 - DMPs
 - Ask and answer questions
 - Have a great time